Bombus/pollinator/README.md

 urn:uuid:65197959-5b88-414c-b97d-86dd79c5553b,urn:uuid:c2d2ffb3-02f2-48a7-a021-282bb8447123,urn:uuid:75197959-5b88-414c-b97d-86dd79c5553b
 ```

+Do the same on a test dataset

 ## Goal 2

-Read the above outputs into a MapReduce framework.
+Bulk to CSV files to AppEngine datastore.

 ## Goal 3

-Write a query in Java against the data in the MapReduce framework for a single UUID as a query parameter that returns an N3 file containing `source_of` relationships and types.
+Write a query API and client, then construct a query against that in Java against the data in the AppEngine datastore for a single UUID as a query parameter that returns an N3 file containing `source_of` relationships and types.
 For example:

 ```java
 public interface Query {